 - For University Park:

 - Report to the Interview Center located on the second floor of the MBNA Career Services Center.
 Check the binders at the top of the stairs to identify your interviewer’s room number.

 - Have a seat in the waiting area nearest your interview room to wait for the employer to call you.

 - If you have any questions or problems after you arrive, please see the staff member at the Interview Center reception desk.

 - Is on-campus interviewing for me?

 On-Campus Interviewing is not for everyone, nor will it serve every need.
 Most positions offered are in business, industry, or government and are for students with technical or business backgrounds.
-Students with liberal arts or health and human development backgrounds should not rule out On-Campus Interviewing, but should be advised that the opportunities will be limited.
+Students with liberal arts or health and human development backgrounds should not rule out On-Campus Interviewing but should be advised that the opportunities will be limited.
 If you are seeking internship or co-op positions, there may be few On-Campus Interviewing opportunities.
-If you chose not to add the OCI service to your NLCN account, you will need to use the NLCN Guest Account to view the available OCI opportunities.
-If you find some of interest, you will need to add the OCI service to your NLCN account.
+If you chose not to add the OCI service to your Nittany Lion Careers account, you will need to use the Nittany Lion Careers Guest Account to view the available OCI opportunities.
+If you find some of interest, you will need to add the OCI service to your Nittany Lion Careers account.
 If you are seeking a career in the arts, social services, education, politics, communications, health care, or a similar field, a self-directed job search is a must.
-Even if you are seeking employment in business and technical fields you should consider On-Campus Interviewing as only one method of seeking employment.
+Even if you are seeking employment in business and technical fields, you should consider On-Campus Interviewing as only one method of seeking employment.
 Students in all fields should learn to conduct a full-scale job search.
-Schedule an appointment with Academic and Career Planning Center in Reed 125 to work on your individual job search plan, or for any other job search related questions.
+Schedule an appointment through Starfish with a Career Counselor to work on your individual job search plan, or for any other job search-related questions.

 - When do I register for job interviews?